opendoor/pggen/HACKING.md

 compile the binary under test in a debugger friendly format so that you can immediately point your delve at it.

+## Example Tests

+A great way to both document pggen and provide more end-to-end test coverage is to add a new example to the `examples` directory.
+Examples must follow a very specific format in order to be run by the test suite.
+This format is specified in the module comment at the top of `examples/examples_test.go`.
+If you are working on developing just a specific example, it is worth knowing about the `PGGEN_TEST_EXAMPLE` environment variable, which can be used to focus on one or more examples rather than running the whole suite every time.

 ## Errors in the Generated Code

 When modifying the output of the codegenerator, you are likely to introduce compile